henriquecastror/open-code-community/content/post/2021-05-18 Hedge Ratio/index.md

  Hedge Ratio.
 - The hedge ratio is a measure that compares a financial asset to a hedging instrument.
-The measurement indicates the risk of a shift in the hedging instrument (Lien (2016)).
+The measurement indicates the risk of a shift in the hedging instrument (Lien,2016).
 \begin{align} H^* = \rho \frac{\sigma_S}{\sigma_F} \end{align}

 \begin{align} H_{mv}= \frac{Cov(\Delta S_t, \Delta f_t)}{Var(\Delta f_t)} \end{align}